 3/22.
 E. Asia to W. Malesia, E. North America, N. South America.

 Synonymy: Pachysandraceae J. Agardh, Stylocerataceae Reveal & Hoogland

-Cork ?; fibres storied; vessel elements with scalariform perforation plates; nodes 1:1 [from bracts]; stomata ?; plant glabrous; lamina weakly pli-nerved at the base, margins entire; inflorescences boryoids, carpellate flower terminal, staminate flowers borne in decussately along the branches, (terminal staminate flower +), bracteoles 0; staminate flowers: P 1; A 2, completely adnate to P, dehiscence ?valvate, endothecium >2-layered; pollen tricolpate; pistillode 0; carpellate flowers: P 0; staminodes 0; G stipitate, symplicate, placentation parietal; ovules 8-15/carpel, nucellar tissue?; fruit unknown, ?septicidal; n = ?
+Cork ?; fibres storied; vessel elements with scalariform perforation plates; nodes 1:1 [from bracts]; stomata ?; plant glabrous; lamina weakly pli-nerved at the base; inflorescences with staminate flowers borne decussately along the branches, (terminal staminate flower +), bracteoles 0; staminate flowers: P 1; A 2, completely adnate to P, dehiscence ?valvate, endothecium >2-layered; pollen tricolpate; pistillode 0; carpellate flowers: P 0; staminodes 0; G stipitate, nectary 0, symplicate, placentation parietal, no roof over the ovary, styles radiating; ovules 8-15/carpel, details?; fruit unknown, ?septicidal; n = ?

 1/1: Haptanthus hazlettii.
 Central America, Honduras, recently recollected.